How to Start a Girl Group or Boy Band | Tips for Singing Groups

+Starting a girl group or boy band is a brilliant experience.
 Singing in a group allows you to perform with other people rather than going solo.
 Ensure if going down this route that you make it for the right reason as it may come with risks and requires a lot of commitment.

 The problem many duos and groups face is that they all have something individually, but often struggle to make it work together singing in a group.
-You don’t all have to sound the same, but should aim to compliment each other and let your individual talents shine.
+You don’t all have to sound the same, but should aim to complement each other and let your individual talents shine.

 If you’ve got the skills and the dedication, it’s very possible to find success as part of a singing group, and here are five tips to remember if you’re thinking about joining a group or performing as part of a duo.

 How to start a girl group or boy band

 Tips on singing in a group